Job Skills Training

 Elgin Community College offers various ways to get the hands-on education you need to enhance your resume or start the workforce.
-Many of these programs are no charge and offer job skills training, one-on-one support, and academic resources such as tutoring designed to guide you through to graduation.
+Many of these programs are free and offer job skills training, one-on-one support, and academic resources such as tutoring designed to guide you through graduation.
 ECC provides on-site childcare for parents and flexible class schedules to meet your needs if you can't return to work due to childcare or other obligations.

 Future Workforce Leaders Program

-Learn about various career pathways and work on completing your high school equivalency certificate, an occupational training certificate, or gain valuable work experience in a chosen field.
+Learn about various career pathways and work on completing your high school equivalency certificate, and an occupational training certificate or gain valuable work experience in a chosen field.

 Integrated Career & Academic Preparation System

 Earn a vocational certificate in one year.
 ICAPS enables students to earn a certificate while also earning a high school equivalency or improving English language skills, reading, or math.
 It's a great way to get back to work after a long break with marketable skills and a structured program that offers dedicated assistance from the program's start to graduating and finding a job—through a no-cost program with proven results.

 Student Employment Program

 Working on campus is a great way to add skills to a resume, be a vital part of ECC's operations, and gain work experience in a chosen field.
 ECC offers on-campus roles across a range of experience levels.

 Transitions Bridge Classes

 If you are enrolled in a high school equivalency or ESL program, ECC offers the opportunity to learn about different careers, including Early Childhood Education, Healthcare, and Industrial Arts.
 These industries often have a high demand for skilled, credentialed workers.
 This program supports you through personalized coaching from our transitions coordinator to discuss academic and career plans.